Branchpoint Binding Protein

-Branchpoint Binding Protein (BBP) is an Orem RNA processing factor.
+Branchpoint Binding Protein (BBP) is an Orem RNA processing factor found in yeast.
 The protein complex binds to the branchpoint sequence (BPS) in the pre-mRNA, aiding in splice site recognition.
+In mammals, the homologous protein splicing factor 1, has a similar role.

-The role of the protein in yeast cells has been the subject of study, as for other eukaryotic cells.
+The role of the protein in yeast cells has been the subject of study.
 The BPS that the protein binds to in yeast is UACUAAC.